bbatsov/metaredux/_posts/2022-01-01-reduce-summarize-year-2021.md

 I admire a lot people like [Michiel Borkent](https://www.michielborkent.nl/), who recently went all-in on his OSS work.
 They give me hope that everything is possible if you put your mind to it.
 Perhaps I'll be ready to take the red pill a few years down the line myself.
 Especially if I make the right crypto "investments" in the mean time.[^2]

+I'd like to give a big thanks to all my patrons!
+Your support means a lot to me and keeps me going after all those years!
+You rock!

 ## Changes to Meta Redux

 You might have noticed that this year I've been writing fewer articles here and they are mostly about my OSS projects.
 That's related my